José de Carabantes

 José de Carabantes (Carabantes) (1628 in Aragon - 1694) was a Spanish Capuchin theologian.
 He worked for the evangelization of the Native Americans in Spanish America.

 Works

-He wrote a work entitled "Ars addicendi atque docendi idiomata", and likewise a "Lexicon, seu vocabularium verborum, adverbiorum, etc.", for the use of missionaries (Madrid, 1678).
+De Carabantes wrote a work entitled Ars addicendi atque docendi idiomata, and likewise a Lexicon, seu vocabularium verborum, adverbiorum, etc., for the use of missionaries (Madrid, 1678).

-Veneration
+Beatification process

-Theologians approved Carabantes's spiritual writings on 27 July 1904, and his cause was formally opened on 24 August 1910, granting him the title of Servant of God.
-He was later declared Venerable.
+Theologians approved Carabantes's spiritual writings on 27 July 1904, and his cause was formally opened on 24 August 1910, granting him the title of a Servant of God.
+He was later declared venerable.